-To ensure an effective foundation for later development and success, infant/toddler experiences are designed to meet the individual needs of each child.
-The developmental foundation built during this period has lifelong implications.
-An individualized curriculum provides a way for educators-caregivers to be intentional about the way they support development and learning in children under 3 and ensures that all aspects of development are being monitored and appropriately supported in a variety of ways.

-Daily routines such as diapering, feeding, sleeping and transitions are individualized to meet the needs of the each child.
-Individual needs are determined in partnership with families.
-Educators take time to interact with each child in a consistent manner during daily routines through verbal and non-verbal communication.
+Indicator Best Practices Rationale 2.2.1(b) Responsive Caregiving: Curriculum To ensure an effective foundation for later development and success, infant/toddler Curriculum for very young children is focused on experiences are designed to meet the individual social interactions based on consistent and needs of each child.
+The developmental intentional daily routines. foundation built during this period has lifelong implications.
+An individualized curriculum provides a way for educators-caregivers to be intentional about the way they support development and learning in children under 3 and Required Evidence ensures that all aspects of development are being monitored and appropriately supported in a O Materials in the environment are intentionally used to support individual child variety of ways. development.
+Daily routines such as diapering, feeding, sleeping O Educators spend time engaged with and transitions are individualized to meet the individual children needs of the each child.
+Individual needs are O Activities are geared towards individual determined in partnership with families. needs and the needs of the group Educators take time to interact with each child in a consistent manner during daily routines through verbal and non-verbal communication.
 Routines and schedules are flexible to meet the individual needs of children.
+Program Notes Initial Self-Appraisal Rating Final Self-Appraisal Rating